emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `"15s"`

   After the TCP connection is established, if the MQTT CONNECT packet from the client is not received within the time specified by <code>idle_timeout</code>, the connection will be disconnected.
+  After the CONNECT packet has been accepted by EMQX, if the connection idles for this long time, then the Erlang process is put to hibernation to save OS resources.
+Note: long <code>idle_timeout</code>
+  interval may impose risk at the system if large number of malicious clients only establish connections but do not send any data.

 - max_packet_size: <code>emqx_schema:bytesize()</code>
   * default: